 hi, i'm Nida

 Ever since a young age, I've been interested in making art; whether it be drawing, painting, sculpting, or anything else.
-The idea of bringing together countless shapes and colors to create something new that stemmed from someone's imagination was so exciting.
+The idea of bringing together countless shapes and colors to create something new that stemmed from someone's very own imagination feels exciting.
 I started off doodling drawings in a tiny, old sketchbook and now love experimenting with different forms of art from collage to digital design.

 Interestingly, I don’t have one specific niche as some artists usually do.
 My creative preferences regarding colors, styles, and themes is constantly changing based on what's trending or what I feel inspired by in the moment.
 Initially, this used to intimidate me because every designer has a certain style that defines them.
 I mistook my versatility as an artist for a lack of consistency in my art.
 As time went on, I realized this isn’t a weakness, but a strength.
 I’m still experimenting and trying to find my style, but for the time being, I’m glad that I’m able to portray different themes in my work.
 I don’t want to rush the process of finding what my forte is.
 Instead, I want to try to work with diverse aesthetics so I could expand my skill level instead of forcing myself to fit into a box creatively.